 Not only do these new regulations take a toll on case manager vehicles, they take a physical and mental toll on overworked case managers.
 Mental health/ disability professionals already have a high burnout rate.
 Adding even more responsibilities will only make the burnout rate even higher.
 Another source of frustration for case managers is the lack of incentive.
 All of these “enhancements” to services have resulted in no reward for case managers in the form of increased salaries.
 Many case managers feel that they are being punished by this settlement and have been burdened with responsibilities that are just too much to maintain quality services.
 The constant piling on of additional responsibilities has made it next to impossible for even the most experienced case manager to keep up.
 Imagine having a caseload of 35 cases and being required to see 20 of them every 30 days.
 Add in longer case notes, quarterly reports and annual reviews.
 Add in the occasional crisis that requires immediate attention and the normal processing of service requests and reviewing provider reports.
 In addition to the 30 day visits, the remainder of the caseload still needs to have a face to face visit every 90 days.
 That's a lot of visits to try to manage and still keep up with the paperwork and other general work duties.
 This is just an example but I assure you that a great number of case managers have more than 35 cases (more like 40+).
 This is simply an unreasonable burden.
 This is extremely frustrating for case managers who want to do the best job they can but just can’t because they’re overwhelmed with the new work duties.

 There is no question that the transition to more community –based services is a positive move for individuals with disabilities.
 Virginia has consistently ranked among the worst in the nation in providing community –based services.
-According the most recent report from United Cerebral Palsy (2016), Virginia currently ranks 39th out of 51 states according to the most recent data available.
-This is an improvement from 2013 when VA ranked a dismal 47th in the country.
+You can review the most recent data to see current progress and areas that need improvement.

 There was a definite need to improve services for the disabled.
 However, more consideration should have been taken when it comes to the impact that these additional responsibilities will have on the local agencies and case managers who will ultimately shoulder the burden of implementing the terms of the settlement.
 These issues should have been addressed years ago and not after the government files a lawsuit.
 The lawsuit has sped up the process and placed more pressure on local agencies and private providers to accommodate the influx of more individuals back into the community.
 If a community based approach would have been implemented earlier, more strategies to address the additional workload could have been implemented and ultimately resulted in an improved quality of service to the individuals transitioning back into the community.